(click the + for dropdown)

 There is NO audition in order to be accepted at the Honors Horn Camp.
 As long as space is available, all who apply are accepted.
 HOWEVER, all high school students (there is no audition required for middle school students) MUST play for us to determine their quartet/ensemble assignment so that we may ensure the best possible experience for all campers.
-There are two opportunities for us to hear you.
-The first will be a recording sent no later than July 1st and the second will be a live audition Sunday evening.

 Live Audition Guidelines:

-- Perform a short sight-reading exercise.
+- Perform a full-range chromatic scale.

 + Supervision and Housing